What are my pension pot options at retirement?

 Can you take a pension lump sum tax-free?

 You can take up to 25% of any pension pot tax-free.
-The simplest way to do this is through a single lump sum.
+Lots of retirees take the money in one go.

-This can be an attractive option if you want a larger sum to spend early on in your retirement, such as for travelling.
+This can be an attractive option if you want a larger sum to spend early on in your retirement.
+You may want to treat yourself to a dream holiday or pay for home renovations.

 How do I access the rest of my pension pot?

-Once you have taken your tax-free lump sum, any further money you take from your pensions is taxable as ordinary income.
+Once you have taken your tax-free lump sum, any further money you take from your pensions is taxable and will attract income tax, although you don’t have to pay national insurance on pension income.

 You have a range of options for taking this income.